n7nix/auto-rmsgw-find/README.md

    -h | --help       display this message
 ```

+* **NOTE:** If you are setting the ax25 port name with __-a__ option you probably should be setting the default port name in the paclink-unix config file
+_/usr/local/etc/wl2k.conf_, ax25port=
-**NOTE:** This script uses rig control for a Kenwood TM-V71a **ONLY**
+* **NOTE:** This script uses rig control for a Kenwood TM-V71a **ONLY**

-Interrogate Winlink Web services to find registered Winlink RMS Gateways within some distance of a grid square location.
+This script interrogates Winlink Web Services to find registered Winlink RMS Gateways within some distance of a grid square location.

 If a gps is found the grid square location is determined from Lat &
 Lon co-ordinates otherwise grid square must be specified on command
-line.
+line, ie.

 ```
 wlgw-check.sh -g CN88nl